 EastSide Visitor Centre

 Packed full of information on EastSide's key attractions, famous faces and places.
-Come in and sample local delicacies from Jack Coffee Bar.
+Come in and relax with a coffee and refreshments by Caffè Nero.

 Queen's Welcome Centre